hadashiA/MRubyCS/README.md

 1. Install [NugetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).
 2. Open the NuGet window by going to NuGet > Manage NuGet Packages, â€œShow Preleaseâ€toggled on, after search for the "MRubyCS" package, and install it.
-3. (Optional) To install utilities for generating mrb bytecode, refer to the [How to compile .mrb](#how-to-compile-mrb) section.
+3. (Optional) To install utilities for generating mrb bytecode, refer to the [Compiling Ruby source code](#compiling-ruby-source-code) section.

 ## Basic Usage